-This Is The Trump Administration's Plan For Dealing With Russia
+The Trump Administration Has A New Plan For Dealing With Russia

 “Most of my former colleagues from State would argue that the Obama NSC was way too operational,” Pifer said.

-Others, however, view the NSC’s Fiona Hill as one of the few bona fide Russia experts on Trump’s leadership team, and worry that a diminished role for her will be to the detriment of US foreign policy.
+Others, however, view the National Security Council’s Fiona Hill as one of the few bona fide Russia experts on Trump’s leadership team, and worry that a diminished role for her would be to the detriment of US foreign policy.

 “Fiona has lots of fans on Capitol Hill who don’t want to see her marginalized,” said a senior Republican Senate aide who was not authorized to speak publicly.

-Hill, who wrote a critically acclaimed biography of Putin in 2013 titled “Mr. Putin: Operative in the Kremlin,” did not travel with the large delegation of Trump officials to a key NATO meeting in Brussels in May, an absence that raised questions about her clout in the NSC.
-Meanwhile, she has been subjected to unusual public attacks by Roger Stone, a longtime friend and informal adviser to Trump who has called her a “mole” and a globalist -- a charge amplified by the controversial conspiracy theorist website InfoWars.com.
+Hill, who in 2013 cowrote a critically acclaimed biography of Putin titled “Mr. Putin: Operative in the Kremlin,” did not travel with the large delegation of Trump officials to a key NATO meeting in Brussels in May, an absence that raised questions about her clout in the NSC.
+Meanwhile, she has been subjected to unusual public attacks by Roger Stone, a longtime friend and informal adviser to Trump, who has called her a “mole” and a globalist — a charge amplified by the controversial conspiracy theory website infowars.com.
 The website, which occasionally serves as a sounding board for the ultranationalist wing of the Trump White House, recently claimed Hill is “known for supporting [George] Soros-funded efforts to flood Europe with Muslim refugees from the Middle East,” a charge made without evidence.

-When asked, a White House official pushed back against the notion that she is being marginalized, telling BuzzFeed News “Fiona remains in the lead of the NSC policy development process.”
+When asked, a White House official pushed back against the notion that Hill is being marginalized, telling BuzzFeed News “Fiona remains in the lead of the NSC policy development process.”

-Much of the concern about Hill’s status is due to the lack of Russia expertise in leadership roles in the Trump administration outside of Tillerson.
-The White House hasn’t nominated a deputy assistant secretary for Russia at the Pentagon or an assistant secretary for European and Eurasian affairs at the State Department.
-Tillerson has blamed the delay on the “extraordinarily burdensome” process of filling out paperwork to the Office of Government Ethics but those procedures are not unique to this administration.
+Much of the concern about Hill’s status is due to a lack of Russia experts in leadership roles in the Trump administration, outside of Tillerson.
+The White House hasn’t nominated a deputy assistant secretary for Russia at the Pentagon, or an assistant secretary for European and Eurasian affairs at the State Department.
+Tillerson has blamed the delay on the “extraordinarily burdensome” process of filling out paperwork to the Office of Government Ethics, but those procedures are not unique to this administration.

-One appointment that could be announced in the coming weeks is Wess Mitchell, a Russia hawk and president of the Center for European Policy Analysis.
+One appointment that could be announced in the coming weeks is that of Wess Mitchell, a Russia hawk and president of the Center for European Policy Analysis.
 Two individuals familiar with the matter told BuzzFeed News that Mitchell is a top candidate to be nominated assistant secretary of state for European and Eurasian affairs, the top US diplomat for Europe and Russia.
 Mitchell, a vocal Putin critic, also worked on Europe issues at the John Hay Initiative, a neoconservative-leaning policy shop run by Hook that offered foreign policy advice to Republicans running for public office.

 The State Department is also struggling to find the right person to fill a new special envoy position to deal directly with the Russians on the Ukraine crisis.
 One individual familiar with the search said former State Department officials Dan Fried and Victoria Nuland have withdrawn their names from consideration for the position.

-In the meantime, Tillerson has tapped Tom Shannon, a career foreign service officer and the State Department’s No. 3 official, to help get US-Russia relations back on track.
+In the meantime, Tillerson has tapped Tom Shannon, a career foreign service officer and the State Department’s number three official, to help get US-Russia relations back on track.
 Shannon will travel to St. Petersburg on June 23 to address “irritants” between Moscow and Washington.
 One of the issues up for discussion is the return of two diplomatic compounds, or dachas, in New York and Maryland that were seized from Russia by the Obama administration as punishment for Moscow’s alleged meddling in the 2016 presidential election.
-Then-President Barack Obama expelled Russian diplomats from the compounds in December, saying they were being “used by Russian personnel for intelligence-related purposes.”
+Then-president Barack Obama expelled Russian diplomats from the compounds in December, saying they were being “used by Russian personnel for intelligence-related purposes.”

 Democrats skewered Tillerson last week about the planned talks, saying returning access to the Russians would send the wrong message about the gravity of interfering in US elections.